-In this paper, we study the generative modeling of conditional probability distributions on the level-sets of CVs and propose a versatile framework for this task.
-Our approach builds upon the flow-matching model~\cite{lipman2023flow, LiuG023, albergo2023building}, in which a neural ordinary differential equation (ODE) is learned to transport samples from a base Gaussian distribution to the target conditional distribution on each level-set of a CV map $\xi$.
-Our method does not require explicit geometric information of the underlying manifolds and therefore is broadly applicable to a wide range of manifolds implicitly defined by CVs.
-Moreover, by varying the target CV value, the method can generate samples across different level-sets of $\xi$, rather than being restricted to a single level-set.
-To further improve learning in regions of low probability density, we introduce a data enrichment strategy that leverages data obtained from enhanced sampling techniques such as adaptive biasing force (ABF) simulations.
+In this paper, we propose an effective generative modeling approach for the conditional probability distributions on the level-sets of CVs.
+Our approach builds upon the flow-matching model~\cite{lipman2023flow, LiuG023, albergo2023building}, in which a neural ordinary differential equation (ODE) is learned to transport a prior (Gaussian) distribution to the target conditional distributions on the level-sets of a CV map $\xi$.
+Our method does not require explicit geometric information of the underlying manifolds and is broadly applicable to a wide range of manifolds that are implicitly defined by CVs.
+By varying the target CV value, the method can generate samples across different level-sets of $\xi$, rather than being restricted to a single level-set.
+To further improve the learning in regions of low probability density, we introduce a data enrichment strategy that leverages data obtained from enhanced sampling techniques such as adaptive biasing force (ABF) simulations.
 The approach is validated on a hierarchy of systems of increasing complexity, from synthetic low-dimensional examples to high-dimensional molecular datasets.
-The main contributions of this paper are summarized below: \begin{enumerate} \item[(i)] a \textbf{general and efficient generative modeling framework} capable of learning conditional distributions on families of manifolds implicitly defined by CVs; \item[(ii)] a \textbf{data enrichment strategy} that utilizes enhanced sampling data to improve accuracy in low-density regions; and \item[(iii)] \textbf{comprehensive numerical validations} that demonstrate the flexibility, robustness, and practical applicability of the method to molecular systems. \end{enumerate}
+The main contributions of this paper are summarized below: \begin{enumerate} \item[(i)] \textbf{A general and efficient generative modeling framework} capable of learning conditional distributions on families of manifolds implicitly defined by CVs; \item[(ii)] \textbf{A data enrichment strategy} that utilizes enhanced sampling data to improve accuracy in low-density regions; and \item[(iii)] \textbf{Comprehensive numerical validations} that demonstrate the flexibility, robustness, and practical applicability of the method. \end{enumerate}

 The remainder of the paper is organized as follows.
 In Section~\ref{sec-notion}, we present the theoretical background and introduce the relevant notation.
 Section~\ref{sec-method} details the proposed generative modeling methodology.
 In Section~\ref{sec-examples}, we apply our approach to a series of representative datasets to illustrate its performance and generality.
 Finally, Section~\ref{sec-conclusion} concludes the paper and outlines possible directions for future research.